AstroKode/rn-ship-shop-demo/README.md

 # rn-ship-shop-demo
-Simple React Native shopping catalog application.
+Simple React Native EXPO shopping catalog app.
 The user can browse a simple catalog of historical warships.

 Features:
 - Native look for both Android and iOS